-Puffy offer a 101 no questions asked trial period, with a full refund if you’re not satisfied rather than locking you into an exchange only policy.
+Puffy offers a 101 no-questions-asked trial period, with a full refund if you’re not satisfied rather than locking you into an exchange-only policy.
 It’s not a cheap mattress, so it’s great that they give you the chance to be absolutely certain it’s the one for you.

-They also provide a lifetime warranty.
-So if you have any problems over the coming years, the company will help you out.
+They also provide a lifetime warranty, so if any manufacturing defects become apparent in the coming years, the company should address them.

-My only caveat is that if you’re very heavy, you might find you sink too deeply into the mattress.
-It’s impossible to say exactly what that weight limit would be, but my feeling is that around the 300 lb point is where it might not be right.
+My other caveat is that if you’re very heavy, you might find you sink too deeply into the mattress.
+It’s hard to say exactly what that weight limit would be, but my feeling is that around the 300 lb point is where it might not be right.